 - Check the tires, including tire pressure and tread with a pressure gauge.
 O’Reilly Auto Parts has a great selection of tire pressure gauges available.
 Uneven wear indicates a need for wheel alignment.
 Tires should also be checked for bulges and bald spots.

 - Check the wipers and lighting so that you can see and be seen.
 Check that all interior and exterior lighting is working properly and replace worn wiper blades (available at NAPA Auto Parts) so you can see clearly when driving during precipitation.
 Before you start changing the wipers, don’t forget to read Cars.com’s step-by-step guide on how to replace them.

-Tip: Use WD-40 Specialist® Machine & Engine Degreaser to quickly remove grease, oil, dirt and grime from your vehicle’s engine.
+Tip: Use WD-40 Specialist® Machine & Engine Degreaser to quickly free up grease, oil, dirt and grime from your vehicle’s engine.